 Length: 12 to 15 inches

-Coat Color: A wide variety of possibilities, including white, black, cream, blue, brown, chinchilla, tortoiseshell, cameo, and many more
+Coat Color: Many colors, including white, silver, black, cream, blue, brown, and red

 Eye Color: Hazel, gold, blue, copper, or green